rene-d/vscode-dl/README.md

 ## The Go extension case

 The [Go extension](https://marketplace.visualstudio.com/items/ms-vscode.Go) requires some Go packages to be functional (linter, formatter, code analyzer, etc.).
 These dependencies are listed into the extension, that tries to install them from Internet.
-To bypass this step, the sync program (`vscode-dl`- uses `go get -d` commands to download the required packages, and the update tool (`get.py` aka. `code-tool`) installs them in `~/go` (default GOPATH).
+To bypass this step, the sync program (`vscode-dl` uses `go get -d` command to download the required packages, and the update tool (`get.py` aka. `code-tool`) installs them in `~/go` (default GOPATH).
 Thus, the GOPATH environment variable should include at least this directory.

 ## Links